 Take Action: Yearbooks are Meant for Memories – Not Discrimination

-November 13, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+November 13, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Officials at Texas's La Feria High School want to stop Jeydon Loredo, a male student, from being featured in the yearbook wearing his tuxedo like every other boy, simply because he’s transgender.